 Pema Latshang, Founding Executive Director

 Pema brings over 15 years of teaching and leadership experience to her role at Teach Western Mass.
 A native of Western Massachusetts herself, she completed her undergraduate studies at The University of Chicago where she volunteered in Chicago Public School Classrooms.
 Beginning as a Teach For America Corps Member, Pema taught English, math and reading intervention at a Bronx middle school for 6 years before becoming an Academic Dean and then an Instructional Leader and Network Administrator.
 Prior to Teach Western Mass, Pema was the Director of Professional Learning and Educator Leadership at Holyoke Public Schools.
-Pema is the mother to two amazing girls, Zora and Athena.
+Pema is the mother to two amazing girls.

 Julie Anderson, Pathways Manager

 Michael Taylor, Recruitment Manager

 Michael supports educator recruitment efforts for TWM network partner schools including recruiting for the TWM Residency.
 Michael received a BA in both History and Psychology from Texas Tech University, and a MS in Education from the University of Pennsylvania.
 As a teacher for 10 years in Philadelphia district and charter schools, Michael worked to overcome crippling budget deficits and vast systemic inequalities in order to better serve students and families.
 Seeking to gain first-hand knowledge about education policy in order to affect change on a wider scale, Michael spent a year as a Capitol Hill Fellow working in Congress on the reauthorization of NCLB, improving college access, and federal child nutrition programs.
-Michael moved to Western Massachusetts with his wife, a local principal, and began working in local educator recruitment before joining Teach Western Mass.
+Michael moved to Springfield with his wife, a local principal, and began working in local educator recruitment before joining Teach Western Mass.